Certifying in Anthroposophic Medicine

 The International Core Curriculum outlines a course of study of 1000 hours, broken up into five main areas:

 A. Contact Time (250 hours): This portion is met through conference attendance and learning.
-Five years of IPMT attendance (275 hours) fulfills this requirement - click here to learn more about the annual intensive training week (the International Postgraduate Medical Training program);
+Participation in the four-year cycle of the training conferences (IPMT), plus participation in the Clinical Mentoring Program, fulfills this requirement - click here to learn more about the annual intensive training week (the International Postgraduate Medical Training program).

 B. Independent Work (250 hours): This portion is built on the understanding that as part of any training program, participants dedicate at least one hour of preparatory reading, review of materials, and/or time exploring other resources for each hour of "contact time" learning.
 To fulfill this requirement each applicant must submit a "learning portfolio", with a list of materials and subjects studied during the course of training.
 Specific dates and exact hours of study do not need to be recorded for this section, just a list of topics and materials worked with over the training period (e.g. "Oncology chapter in Matthias Girke's anthroposophic textbook, "Internal Medicine,' pages xx-yy", or "first five lectures of Steiner's 'Course for Young Doctors", etc.) and a general indication of hours spent.
-Click here to download a Learning Portfolio template.
+See below for the link to the downloadable Application Portfolio form.

 D. Project Work (150 hours): The description in the Core Curriculum states: